Italian Hot Chocolate

 Want to modify the recipe slightly?
 I’ve got that covered, too!

 • Thicken it up.
-For a thicker texture, use potato starch instead of cornstarch.
-Or simply add an extra teaspoon of cornstarch to the slurry.
+For an extra thick Italian hot chocolate, simply add an extra teaspoon of cornstarch to the slurry.
 Reduce the starch or whisk in more milk for a thinner drink.

 • Enhance the flavor.
 A splash of vanilla extract pairs beautifully with the rich chocolate in the drink.
-You can also add a pinch of cinnamon or cayenne pepper for heat and spice.
+Add a pinch of cinnamon or cayenne pepper for heat and spice.
 Craving a chocolate orange?
 Mix in some grated orange zest.

-• Be creative.
+• Fun Toppings.
 Whipped cream, grated chocolate, and cocoa powder are common garnishes.
 You could also use mini marshmallows or a dusting of cinnamon.
-For a truly gorgeous presentation, add a drizzle of caramel sauce and a biscotti on the side.
+For a truly gorgeous presentation, add a drizzle of salted caramel sauce and a biscotti on the side.

 How to Store

-As you can probably guess, Italian hot chocolate is best when fresh and warm.
-That doesn’t mean you can’t save leftovers.
+As you can probably guess, Italian-style hot chocolate is best when served fresh and warm.
+But don't worry if you have extra, because the leftovers are also delicious!
+Just follow these easy storage steps.

 To Store: Let the hot chocolate cool, then transfer it to an air-tight container.
-Refrigerate for up to 3 days. *Note: The drink will thicken considerably and may develop a skin.
-That’s normal.
+Store it in the refrigerator for up to 3 days.

 To Reheat: Heat the leftovers in a small saucepan over low heat, whisking constantly.
 If needed, add a splash of warm milk to help thin the consistency.